ekarulf/ccnet.campfire.plugin/readme.md

 	      <campfire
-		    account-name="the bit before .campfirenow in your campfire URL" auth-token="the campfire API token of the user that the plugin should post as" room-id="number at end of campfire room URL" />
+		    account-name="the bit before .campfirenow in your campfire URL" auth-token="the campfire API token of the user that the plugin should post as" room-id="number at end of campfire room URL" is-https="true|false, depending on your Campfire account settings" />
 	      <xmllogger />
 	    </publishers>
       </project>